antarctica/lantern/docs/dev.md

    - needed as builds reference a local copy of `main.css` that will need refreshing

 > [!TIP]
-> You can run `uv run task tailwind && uv run task build-test-records` to chain these tasks together.
+> You can run `uv run task css && uv run task build-test-records` to chain these tasks together.

 ### Updating scripts